Program Coordinators

 To apply, students must:

-Students may apply to the accelerated graduate degree program once they have attained advanced junior standing with at least 72 undergraduate semester credit hours (SCH).
-Upon admission to an accelerated program, students with senior standing (90 earned SCH) may enroll in graduate courses for credit.
+Students may apply to an approved accelerated degree program once they have completed at least 60 undergraduate semester credit hours.
+Upon admission to an accelerated program, students may enroll in graduate courses for credit once they have attained at least 72 undergraduate semester credit hours.
 Approved courses will apply to both an undergraduate and a graduate degree.

 Conditions

-• Undergraduate students may enroll in no more than six SCH of graduate coursework in each semester or term.
+- Undergraduate students may enroll in no more than 6 SCH of graduate coursework in each semester or term.

-• Minimal criteria for admission will include a cumulative undergraduate GPA of at least 3.0.
-The program may set higher GPA requirements as outlined on their TWU graduate program website at the time of graduate application.
+- Minimal criteria for admission will include a cumulative undergraduate GPA of at least 3.0.
+Academic components may set higher requirements for their program.

 Graduate Application Process